 I’m baffled by the “invalid input” issue.
 The G6 and G6 Play are common phones.
 I don’t think the issue I experienced should have been rare or obscure if it was device-related.
 I’m also not sure why an additional step was necessary after the online activation process.

-A comment I found on HowardForums after my Red Pocket trial mentioned a method that might solve the issue for some people.
-This comes from forum user MWink:
+A discussion I found on HowardForums mentioned a method that might help people who encounter the issue I did.
+The excerpt below comes from forum user MWink:

 Using the service